 The number of treatments will vary depending on age, the severity of the injury or disease and the overall health of the patient.
 The number of treatment sessions for Prolozone® or prolotherapy typically varies from 3 to 6 treatments.
 The usual time between treatments is 2 to 6 weeks.
 This allows time for the body to heal.

 Neural Therapy treatments can be quite varied, but typically 2 to 6 treatments will be required for full and complete healing.

-Regenerative biologics is typically only 1 treatment.
-In rare cases it could require 2 treatments.
+Regenerative biologics usually need only 1 treatment.
+Rarely, it could require 2 treatments.